Skip Header

 Only by showing that all three areas highlighted above have been part of the advice process can it be demonstrated to the regulator that the outcomes match the client’s needs.

 Fidelity is delighted to be partnering with ESG Accord to deliver the Accord Initiative web site.
 Here advisers can download a free to access full suitability framework for investment advice that is both Consumer Duty friendly and ready for the FCA’s Sustainability Disclosure Requirements (SDR).
 Using this framework ensures advisers ask the right questions, in the right way at the right time.
-Advisers will then have the all the information needed to input into our Sustainable Investment Finder tool – providing a fully joined-up process built to deliver good client outcomes.

 The FCA have issued a factsheet for advisers (FS021) that covers knowing your customer and addressing their needs.
 It highlights some of the good practices it has seen at firms when assessing clients’ needs.
 It also shows that the FCA feels there should be a separate process for obtaining any values-based criteria.